 Kailua Beach Park is the perfect place for a day trip.
-It has restrooms, picnic tables, rentals, and is close enough to restaurants that you won’t have to wander far for any of your needs.
+It has restrooms, picnic tables, rentals and is close enough to restaurants that you won’t have to wander far for any of your needs.

-Most importantly, the beach is gorgeous and the water is clear, with calm waves that make it perfect for young swimmers.
-But, it also offers challenges for the more adventurous beach goers.
+Most importantly, the beach is gorgeous, and the water is clear, with calm waves that make it perfect for young swimmers.
+But, it also offers challenges for the more adventurous beachgoers.

-I'm often asked - Which Hawaiian Island has the best beaches? - and it's hard to bet against Maui.
+Often I get the question – Which Hawaiian Island has the best beaches? – and it’s hard to bet against Maui.

 A public beach located near Hana, Hamoa is a smaller beach that is very much worth the visit.
 Its mixed sand flows into clear water that is a favorite for local surfers.

-Hamoa is considered family friendly and has restrooms and showers onsite.
+Hamoa is considered family-friendly and has restrooms and showers onsite.
 If you’re staying at Hotel Hana Maui, there’s a shuttle that will drop you off at a staircase that leads down to the beach.

 However, you don’t have to be a hotel guest to enjoy this strip of beach.
 There’s public parking, too.